renderedtext/semaphore-docs-new/source/docs/cctry.md

 #### Authentication token
 <p class="alert alert-warning">
-To see your authentication token, you may go your user's <strong>Settings > Account Settings</strong>.
-The authentication token is at the end of the page, just below the <strong>Your Authentication Token</strong> text.
-It can be copied to the  clipboard by clicking on <strong>Copy</strong> button.
+To see your authentication token, go to your <strong>Account Settings</strong>.
+The authentication token is at the end of the page, just below the
+<strong>Your Authentication Token</strong> text.
+Copy the token to the
+clipboard by clicking on <strong>Copy</strong> button.
 </p>

 #### Project Hash ID
 <p class="alert alert-warning">
 Project hash ID is located at <strong>Project Settings > Admin page > This project's hash ID</strong>.
 This value can also be copied to the clipboard.
 </p>